fgheysels/synapse-iot-poc/readme.md

 ```azcli
 az deployment group create --subscription <subscriptionid> --resource-group <resourcegroupname> --template-file infrastructure.bicep --parameters synapse_admin_password=<your strong password>
 ```
+(It takes a while before this command finishes and all resources are provisioned)

 The password that you have specified, will be stored in the KeyVault resource that is deployed.